OAS head seeks activation of democratic charter on Nicaragua

-SAN JOSE, Costa Rica (AP) — Costa Rica says it has received a request from the head of the Organization of American States to activate a process of invoking the Inter-American Democratic Charter against Nicaragua amid alleged abuses in the country.
+SAN JOSE, Costa Rica (AP) — Costa Rica said Saturday it has received a request from the head of the Organization of American States to activate a process of invoking the Inter-American Democratic Charter against Nicaragua amid alleged abuses in the country.

-Invoking the charter could lead to sanctions or suspension of Nicaragua from the hemispheric bloc.
-It is not clear whether the required 24 of 34 member nations would support it.
+Costa Rica’s Foreign Ministry said in a statement that the charter’s Article 20 may be activated when a member state produces an alteration in the constitutional order that seriously harms democratic order, and any nation or the OAS’ secretary-general may call for an immediate convening of the body’s Permanent Council.

-The Central American nation has been mired in a political crisis since protests broke out in April demanding President Daniel Ortega leave office.
+Costa Rica currently occupies the presidency of the Permanent Council, with El Salvador to take over Jan.
+1. The Foreign Ministry said the request from Secretary-General Luis Almagro had been circulated among member nations.

-Costa Rica currently occupies the presidency of the OAS’ Permanent Council, with El Salvador to take over Jan.
-1. Costa Rica’s Foreign Ministry said Saturday in a statement that the request from OAS Secretary-General Luis Almagro has been circulated among member nations.
+Invoking the charter could lead to sanctions against Nicaragua or its suspension from the hemispheric bloc, though it is not clear whether the required 24 of 34 member nations would support that.

 Most Read Nation & World Stories